saurookadook/gamejournal-sinatra-app/spec.md

 - [x] You have a large number of small Git commits
 - [x] Your commit messages are meaningful
 - [x] You made the changes in a commit that relate to the commit message
-- [x] You don't include changes in a commit that aren't related to the commit message
+- [x] You don't include changes in a commit that aren't related to the commit message (Generally, yes.
+However, I think there are a couple which don't include very miniscule changes, though I think that's partially because it's very difficult to have commit messages that are longer than 25-30 characters or so in the IDE)